rivcoder/Web-Innovations/Disaster-Whisper/README.md

 **Disaster Whisper** is a web-based prototype that estimates environmental risk levels for a given city using real-time weather data and a lightweight machine learning model.

-It’s built as a **data-driven awareness tool**, not an official disaster warning system.

 ---